cmtchssn/Dissertation/README.md

 Next step is to start a new 2019.1.5f1 project, get the dll working inside there, and start trying to map real-time game parameters to the plugin state parameters.

+### Day 006
+"Dissertation_VR" 2019.1.5f1 project started.
+I can't believe it, but it works now.
+I added the audio plugin demo .dll, the demo gui .dll, all scripts and mixers related to the .dlls, and they are working.
+I had a message that said the plugins were trying to register themselves or were already registered.
+The messages were red so I assumed it meant the project would fail to load, but to my surprise it worked.
+I cleared the messages, started the scene again, and no failures were reported in the console, so I assume nothing is wrong.
+None of my google searching led me to find out what those messages meant or how to resolve them.

+Now I will make scripts that change plugin parameters based on object transforms.
+Reference a mixer, which contains audio effects, in a script and use that reference to change effect parameters.
+To expose effect paramaters to scripting, right click the parameter on the mixer group and select expose, then you can manually change the scripting name under the exposed parameters menu in the audio mixer tab.

+My first script attempt has failed.
+I will read more about calling transforms in scripts tomorrow.

 ---

 ### Jesse Meeting 001